 Have you been thinking about starting a creative furniture painting business?
-Running your own business and being your own boss sounds like the perfect answer and a dream come true for a lot of you, but what you must know is that it’s a lot hard work.
-If you’re willing to do the work, being your own boss has it’s advantages.
-Here are some of ways that I knew it was time for me to start a business.
+Running your own business and being your own boss sounds like the perfect answer and a dream come true for many of you, but what you must know is that it’s a lot of hard work.
+If you’re willing to do the work, being your own boss has its advantages.

 13 Signs You Might Be Ready To Start An Online Furniture Painting Business

 You have a passion that burns deep down in your soul of souls.
-You eat, live, and breath painting furniture and you have a giving heart, but passion alone will not make you successful.
-It will be the driving factor but just make sure if you’re leaving you current day job or career that it’s not all about the money.
-It’s no longer a job but a passion and making money with your passion takes on a whole new meaning of work.
+Maybe you eat, live, and breathe painting furniture, and you have a giving heart, but passion alone will not make you successful.
+It will be the driving factor, but if you’re leaving your current day job or career that it’s not all about the money.
+It’s no longer a job but a passion, and making money with your passion takes on a whole new meaning of work.

 2. You Believe In Yourself

-When starting a creative business you have to believe in yourself.
-Yes, we all have self doubt and if that’s the case… get into a good coaching group and surround yourself with like minded people that can encourage you and pull you up.
+When starting a creative business, you have to believe in yourself.
+Yes, we all have self-doubt, and if that’s the case… get into a good coaching group or private coaching and surround yourself with like-minded people that can encourage you and pull you up.
 We all need mentors.
-CLICK HERE to learn about THE Creative Makers TRIBE for furniture painters.

 3. You Have A Good Market For Your Product

-You must have a good market for what you’re selling whether it be furniture, painting supplies or yourself for that matter.
+You must have a good market for what you’re selling, whether it be furniture, painting supplies, or yourself, for that matter.
 Who is your market?
-Is it Nancy Jo down the street or a customer in another state.
+Is it Nancy Jo down the street or a customer in another state?
 These are things you will need to know.
-Nancy Jo is my fictitious friend that I refer to in my business group.
-THE Creative Makers TRIBE
+Do some research and know who your market is.

-Before you leave you full time paying job, do the math.
-Have a plan of what it will take financially to keep you and the creative business afloat for 2 years and be ready to make sacrifices.
-Pay off all your debts before you take the leap into entrepreneurship.
+Before you leave your full-time paying job, do the math.
+Have a plan of what it will take financially to keep you and the creative business afloat for 2 years, and be ready to make sacrifices.
+Pay off all your debts before you leap into entrepreneurship.
 It’s always helpful if one in the family has a steady 8-5 job and can support the household if needed.
 DO NOT take out a loan.
 The money you make can be used to grow that business in the beginning.

 5. You Have a Brand Idea

-You will need to brand your creative business and for some of you that brand is yourself.
+You will need to brand your creative business, and for some of you, that brand is yourself.
 Know your strengths and what sets you apart from others.
-Be unapologetic-ally you!
-You are who you are for a reason and God made you perfect just they way you are.
+Be unapologetic-ally to you!
+You are who you are for a reason, and God made you perfect just the way you are.
 Go with your strengths.

 6. You’re Not Afraid To Learn